Sons File Lawsuit After Their Father Dies in Police Custody

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you’ve been injured by a negligent doctor, call the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith today to schedule a free consultation.
+If you’ve been injured by a negligent doctor, call the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. today to schedule a free consultation.
 We go over your medical records and discuss the matter with medical experts and determine whether or not medical negligence occurred.
 If we believe that your case has merit, we’ll take the case and recover damages on your behalf.
 Call today to learn more.